-4.4.3 What disclosure do we expect about the implications of the operating entity being identified as a promoter?
+What disclosure do we expect about the implications of the operating entity being identified as a promoter?

-Where the operating entity signs the prospectus as promoter but the vendors are retaining no interest, or only a nominal interest, in the operating entity upon closing of the offering, the right to claim damages from the operating entity for misrepresentations offers limited or no additional benefit to investors.
+4.4.3 Where the operating entity signs the prospectus as promoter but the vendors are retaining no interest, or only a nominal interest, in the operating entity upon closing of the offering, the right to claim damages from the operating entity for misrepresentations offers limited or no additional benefit to investors.
 This is because all or a substantial majority of the interests in the operating entity are acquired by the income trust.
-Therefore, the prospectus should explain that, despite the operating entity's statutory liability for a misrepresentation in the prospectus, there will be little or no practical benefit to investors who choose to exercise those rights against the operating entity's value (frequently the sole asset of the income trust) and a resulting decline in the value of the investor's securities of the income trust.
+Therefore, the prospectus should explain that, despite the operating entity's statutory liability for a misrepresentation in the prospectus, there will be little or no practical benefit to investors who choose to exercise those rights against the operating entity.
+This is because a successful judgment would result in a deterioration of the operating entity's value (frequently the sole asset of the income trust) and a resulting decline in the value of the investor's securities of the income trust.
 It is also likely that the operating entity would have a limited ability to satisfy such a claim.